 - The filer bribes a court-appointed trustee.

-In addition to the bankruptcy fraud allegations, Clark’s indictment also claims that he defrauded his clients out of approximately $1.3 million through his law practice from 2012 to 2017.
-Clark purportedly acted as a trustee for his clients and had access to their money as the arbiter of their trust funds.
+In addition to the bankruptcy fraud allegations, the former attorney’s indictment also claims that he defrauded his clients out of approximately $1.3 million through his law practice from 2012 to 2017.
+He purportedly acted as a trustee for his clients and had access to their money as the arbiter of their trust funds.
 Instead of using the funds for their intended purpose, he allegedly diverted the money into his law firm’s bank accounts and used it to pay for personal expenses, such as travel, cars, and gambling.

-If convicted, Clark faces up to 20 years in federal prison for falsifying records and for each count of wire fraud.
+If convicted, the said former attorney faces up to 20 years in federal prison for falsifying records and for each count of wire fraud.
 He additionally faces up to five years in prison for conspiracy and for each count of bankruptcy fraud.
 The prosecution is also seeking a money judgment of $1.3 million, which are the proceeds of his alleged criminal conduct.

-Clark’s paralegal, Liebman, already pleaded guilty to one count of conspiracy to commit bankruptcy fraud on September 24, 2019.
+The former attorney together with his paralegal, already pleaded guilty to one count of conspiracy to commit bankruptcy fraud on September 24, 2019.
 His sentencing hearing is scheduled in January next year.

 South Florida Fraud Attorney